 Estimated reading time: 3 mins

-As scenarios of lockdowns and curfews become quite frequent bringing neighborhoods to a standstill, Augmented Reality (AR)/Virtual Reality (VR) applications are offering solutions to fulfill business requirements and proceed with business as usual (BAU) activity.
+As scenarios of lockdowns and curfews become quite frequent bringing neighborhoods to a standstill, Augmented Reality and Virtual Reality App Development companies are offering solutions to fulfill business requirements and proceed with business as usual (BAU) activity.
 The technology has been around for quite some time and focuses on delivering quality user experience in experiential training of the military cadres.
 However, with the increase in COVID-19 and Ebola type pandemics, insurgency, and war-like situations, AR/VR apps are offering practical solutions even in the business environment.